 The Early Periodic Screening, Diagnosis, and Treatment (EPSDT) Program is the child health component of Medicaid.
 It's required in every state and is designed to improve the health of low-income children, by financing appropriate and necessary pediatric services.
 This website provides information about how EPSDT works with public health, families, managed care organizations, pediatricians, and other health providers.

-Equine Assisted Psychotherapy and Equine Assisted Learning (EAGALA)
+Equine Assisted Growth and Learning Association (EAGALA)

 EAGALA is a nonprofit association for professionals using equine therapy to address mental health and human development needs.
 There are over 5000 EAGALA programs in 41 countries.